BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/dashboard/dev-info/future-considerations.md

 This key is on a free plan, which allows 50,000 map loads per month.
 This is not a dire issue, but it could become an issue in the event that the number of users becomes much higher, or if a problem ever occurs that results in the public token being revoked.

 Therefore, it would be beneficial, though not exactly dire, to have a permanent Mapbox account associated with the project.

+The Mapbox website can be found [here](https://www.mapbox.com/).

+## WeatherAPI key

+Currently, as of the end of May, the WeatherAPI key (as defined in src/components/device/widgets/weatherWidget.jsx) which is required in order to grab the current weather in YVR is Denise Chew's.

+Much like the Mapbox key, this key is on a free plan.
+While it allows 1 million calls per month, it would be beneficial to have a permanent WeatherAPI account associated with the project, in case of any potential unforeseen circumstances.

+The WeatherAPI website can be found [here](https://www.weatherapi.com/).

+## General speed improvements

+Some queries can be somewhat slow, which means that some pages can take a good bit to load.
+The priority thus far has just been to focus on implementing the features, with speed as a less important factor, so there's a good chance that there's a fair number of ways that the site can be sped up.

+In the future, it would be great if it's possible to pinpoint some of these issues (and possible ways to speed things up).

+One way that was planned for speed up was usage of AWS's scheduled queries.
+These can be used to create aggregates and other such preprocessed data periodically.
+The cloud team was able to implement it on their end, but the dashboard team was not able to find time to implement it on our end.
+More information on these scheduled queries can be found [here](/docs/cloud/ts-scheduled-queries).

 ## Boolean thresholds